 Traffic.
 It’s something we all want.
 And I’ve trialed many tools to help me grow my traffic.
 Here are some of the best.

 Social sharing is on top of every blogger’s list of traffic-generation tactics.
 Social Warfare is the plug-in I use that is on top and bottom of every one of my blog posts.
-I really like this plug-in because you can put the correct image for Pinterest (sized the right way for Pinterest) and Google+, Facebook and Twitter.
+I really like this plug-in because you can put the correct image on Pinterest (sized the right way for Pinterest) and Google+, Facebook, and Twitter.
 It’s terrific and I have 20% more shares since installing Social Warfare.

 Another method I promote is blog commenting.
 Commenting on other blogs will always bring you attention and traffic.
 But it’s important to have a strong plug-in for your readers to leave their comments.
 Comment Luv is great and I use the Pro version so that my followers get do-follow links from their comments (which is a big plus for my readers)